 Once police have provided you with all your options and you decide to go ahead, the next step is the formal interview and statement.

 Alternative reporting option – If you are unsure about making a complaint

 If you are unsure about making a complaint right now, there are still things you can do to ensure important information about a sexual abuse or sexual assault is available to police.
 You can make an informal complaint through alternative reporting options (ARO) in your state.
-“Alternative reporting options” is a term for making a report to police without making a complaint (or “pressing charges”) against the offender, which means you do not need to go to court.
+“Alternative reporting options” is a process for providing information to police, without making a formal statement or complaint (or “pressing charges”) against the offender, which means you do not need to go to court.
 You can make your report anonymously, help to prevent further assaults and bring those perpetrating sexual offences to account.
 Visit the QLD alternative reporting options website or learn more about AROs in Australia.